The mission of the Eichelberger Performing Arts Center is to provide cultural enrichment and educational experiences for youth and adults.

 In 1997 Andrew and Michael Hoffman, two brothers, purchased the remaining unsold condominium space including the theater.
 They donated it and 6 other rooms to create a performing arts center for Hanover.
 After planning and renovations, the Eichelberger Performing Arts Center opened for its first performance in October 1998.

 Currently, the Eichelberger Performing Arts Center uses nearly a third of the entire building.
-In addition to the theater, it has restrooms, dressing rooms, storage, an administrative/box office, 3 rehearsal halls, and the Conservatory.
+In addition to the theater, it has restrooms, dressing rooms, storage, an administrative/box office and the Conservatory.